Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Methodology

 In order to validate our simulation we compute the exclusion contour given by the ATLAS collaboration\cite{Aad:2021zyy,Aad:2020aze} using {\tt Delphes 3.4}\cite{deFavereau:2013fsa} after generating the events in {\tt MG5 aMC@NLO}\cite{Alwall:2014hca}.
-We have followed the electron/muon-jets isolation criteria for reconstructing and identifying those objects according to the ATLAS prescription.
-We have implemented the detector simulation using ATLAS card given in the {\tt Delphes 3.4} code.
-The signal regions segmented by the ATLAS are characterized by a number of kinematical cuts and $N_{BSM}$ ($=$ production cross section $\times$ luminosity $\times$ cut efficiency $\times$ acceptance) which is the number of signal events coming from the BSM scenario only.
-Any pMSSM parameter space point is excluded in our simulation if the yield exceeds at least one of the values of $N_{BSM}$.
-For the purpose of obtaining exclusion contour for our models we have used the $N_{BSM}$ number as the limiting value.
+We have followed the electron-jets/muon-jets isolation criteria for reconstructing and identifying those objects according to the ATLAS prescription.
+We have implemented the detector simulation using ATLAS card given in the {\tt Delphes 3.4} code after modifying the required pieces.
+The signal regions segmented by the ATLAS are characterized by a number of kinematical cuts and $N_{BSM}$ ($=$ production cross section $\times$ luminosity $\times$ cut efficiency $\times$ acceptance).
+Any pMSSM parameter space point is excluded in our simulation if the yield exceeds at least one of the values of $N_{BSM}$ obtained by the ATLAS collaboration.
+For the purpose of obtaining the exclusion contour for our models we have used the $N_{BSM}$ numbers corresponding to the SRs which provide the best sensitivity to the signal, as the limiting value.
 We vary $M_{\widetilde{\chi}_1^0}$ keeping $M_{\widetilde{g}}$ fixed in order to obtain the number of signal events in a particular model very close to $N_{BSM}$ value.
 The value of $M_{\widetilde{\chi}_1^0}$ for which the yield becomes closest to $N_{BSM}$ marks a limiting point for a particular $M_{\widetilde{g}}$ in a particular model.
-Next we vary the gluino mass to construct the entire exclusion contour in the $M_{\widetilde{g}}-M_{\widetilde{\chi}_1^0}$ plane.
-The validation results are in agreement with the ATLAS contour within $10\%$ alteration.
-Throughout this paper we consider the validated exclusion contour as the ATLAS exclusion contour for $1l+jets+\met$ and $jets+\met$ channels.
+Next we vary the gluino mass in steps of 50 GeV to construct the entire exclusion contour in the $M_{\widetilde{g}}-M_{\widetilde{\chi}_1^0}$ plane.
+We have validated our simulation routine against the ATLAS analyses and have reproduced the relative efficiencies around $5\%$ accuracy.\footnote{{ Cut flow tables for signal region SR2j (for $1l + jets + E_T\!\!\!\!\!\!/~$) and SR4j-3400 (for $jets+\met$) are given in the appendix \ref{appendix}. }} The ATLAS exclusion contour reproduced by us is presented in all figures as the reference contour.
+The change in limits in different models are studied with respect to this reference contour.